 Season the fish with lemon and salt to taste and let it marinate for 15 minutes.
-In a saucepan add the other ingredients, starting by browning the onion and garlic.
-Then add the water, potatoes, peppers, tomatoes and bring to a boil.
-Add to the mixture the fish and leave to cook for a few more minutes.
-Finally add the chopped green scent, turn off the heat and set aside.
+In a saucepan, stir-fry the onion and garlic in the olive oil until soft.
+Then add the water, potatoes, pepper, tomatoes and bring to a boil.
+Add the fish to the mixture and leave to cook for a few more minutes.
+Finally add the chopped parsley, turn off the heat and set aside.

 Watch other tips from our nutritionist, in this video (please enable English subtitles in the video options):